matter-labs/tutorials/TUTORIAL.md

     }
 ```

-`_checkSpendingLimit` function is called by account contract itself before execution.
+The `_checkSpendingLimit` function is internally called by the account contract itself before execution.

  If the daily spending limit is disabled, the checking process immediately stops.

 ```solidity
 if(!limit.isEnabled) return;
 ```
-Before checking spending amount, it renews `resetTime` and `available` amount if a day has already passed since the last update : timestamp > resetTime.
-Or only `resetTime` is updated if it's the first spending after enabling limit.
+Before checking the spending amount, it renews the `resetTime` and `available` amount if a day has already passed since the last update: timestamp > resetTime.
+Or only `resetTime` is updated if it's the first spending after enabling the Limit.
 Otherwise, these processes are skipped.

 ```solidity